HMCS Chicoutimi (SSK 879): October 2004 fire

 Chicoutimi was the last of the newly renamed Victoria-class vessels to complete the refit and was handed over to Maritime Command on 2 October 2004 at Faslane Naval Base.
 Two days later, Chicoutimi set sail for her new home port at CFB Halifax in Nova Scotia.

 On 5 October, Chicoutimi was running on the surface, through heavy seas 100 mi north-west of County Mayo, Ireland.
-Both hatches in the bridge fin lock-out chamber were left open and an estimated 2,000 litre of seawater entered the vessel.
-The seawater caused an electrical panel to short out, which in turn started a major fire and caused all power to cut out, leaving the submarine adrift.
+While underway, it was noticed that an upper conning tower vent had a loose locking nut which prevented the boat from running submerged safely.
+A repair party was formed to tighten the nut, but the team did not have the correct tools, prolonging the repair.
+During this time, both hatches in the bridge fin lock-out chamber were open.
+Two crewmembers were working in the tower keeping an eye on the sea, ready to shut lids as required.
+Despite their efforts, a higher than usual wave up-welled inside the fin causing an estimated 2000 L of seawater to pour into the submarine.
+The seawater pooled in the control room, which in turn started a major fire and caused all power to cut out, leaving the submarine adrift.
 Nine crewmembers were affected by smoke inhalation and the submarine was left drifting without power in heavy seas.